SciSharp/LLamaSharp/README.md

 ![demo-console](Assets/console_demo.gif)

-## How to Get a Model
+## How to Find a Model

-Model in format `gguf` is valid for LLamaSharp (and `ggml` before v0.5.1).
-One option is to search `LLama` and `gguf` in [huggingface](https://huggingface.co/) to find a model.
+Models in format `gguf` are valid for LLamaSharp (and `ggml` before v0.5.1).
+If you're new to LLM/LLaMA, it's a good choice to search `LLama` and `gguf` on [huggingface](https://huggingface.co/) to find a model.

-Another choice is generate gguf format file yourself with a pytorch weight (or any other), pleae refer to [convert.py](https://github.com/ggerganov/llama.cpp/blob/master/convert.py) and [convert-llama-ggml-to-gguf.py](https://github.com/ggerganov/llama.cpp/blob/master/convert-llama-ggml-to-gguf.py) to get gguf file though a ggml transform.
+Another choice is generate gguf format file yourself with a pytorch weight (or any other), pleae refer to [convert.py](https://github.com/ggerganov/llama.cpp/blob/master/convert.py) and [convert-llama-ggml-to-gguf.py](https://github.com/ggerganov/llama.cpp/blob/master/convert-llama-ggml-to-gguf.py) to get gguf file through a ggml transformation.

-## Roadmap
+## Features

 ---